epegzz/sass-vars-loader/README.md

 ## Usage

-The following files can all be found in the `example` directory, which contains a fully functional example of how to use the sass-vars-loader.
+The `example` directory contains a fully functional example project.

-The example projects uses `sass-vars-loader` to inject vars into sass files.
-In this case `app/styles.scss`:
+It uses `sass-vars-loader` to inject vars into sass files in 3 different ways:
+ * via Javascript file
+ * via JSON file
+ * via webpack config

+In the file `app/styles.scss` the following vars were injected in one of those 3 ways: `$bodyFontSize`, `$borders`, `$blueColor`, `$grayBackgroundColor`:

 ```sass
 body {